Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

 Having examined the ground state, we now turn our attention to the full energy in the lower part of the spectrum.
-In \fref{sec:energy;fig:spectrum} we show the low-energy spectrum as a function of $g$ for three to six particles.
-We also show exact results for $N=3$ from Ref.~\cite{zinner_fractional_2014}, in perfect agreement with our numerical results.
-We highlight the center-of-mass excitations with red lines which arise from the separability of the center-of-mass Hamiltonian~\cite{busch_two_1998}.
-These excitations have an energy gap of $n\hbar\omega$ ($n=1,2,...$) with respect to the ground state or intrinsic excitations.
+In \fref{sec:energy;fig:spectrum} we show the low-energy spectrum obtained from ED as a function of $g$ for three to eighth particles.
+We also show exact results for $N=3$ from Ref.~\cite{zinner_fractional_2014} (black circles), giving a perfect agreement with our numerical results.
+As mentioned before, the ground state of a system with a bath of non-interacting identical bosons is identical to that with a bath of distinguishable particles.
+However, this situation slightly changes in the excitation spectrum, where the distinguishable bath shows additional intrinsic excitations.
+In the figure, we show the ground state and intrinsic excitations shown by both baths with dashed green lines, while we show intrinsic excitations particular to the distinguishable bath with dotted red lines.
+Finally, center-of-mass (c.m) excitations are highlighted with solid cyan lines.
+These c.m. excitations arise from the separability of the c.m.
+Hamiltonian~\cite{busch_two_1998} and have an energy gap of $n\hbar\omega$ ($n=1,2,...$) with respect to the ground state or intrinsic excitations.

 Naturally, in the non-interacting limit $g=0$, the energy spectrum is simply given by the HO solution $E_{n}(g=0)=\hbar\omega\sum^N_{a}\left(n_a+1/2\right)$.
-In contrast, for strong repulsion, the spectra saturate to non-trivial values which do not correspond to eigenvalues of the HO Hamiltonian.
+In contrast, for strong repulsion, the spectra saturate to non-trivial values that do not correspond to eigenvalues of the HO Hamiltonian.

 In the non-interacting limit $g=0$, the energies show the expected degeneracies for $N$ distinguishable particles in a harmonic oscillator.
-Some of these degeneracies are lifted for $g\neq 0$, as seen in panels (a-d) of \fref{sec:energy;fig:spectrum}.
+Some of these degeneracies are lifted for $g\neq 0$, as seen in panels (a-f) of the figure.
 However, in the limit $g\to +\infty$ new degeneracies are introduced.

-Indeed, in the strongly interacting limit, $g\to +\infty$, the ground state becomes double degenerate in all cases, with one even and one odd parity states (see right part of panels (a-d) of \fref{sec:energy;fig:spectrum}).
+Indeed, in the strongly interacting limit, $g\to +\infty$, the ground state becomes double degenerate in all cases, with one even and one odd parity states (see right part of panels (a-f) in \fref{sec:energy;fig:spectrum}).
 In this limit, the first excitation (lowest blue lines in all panels) is a center-of-mass excitation of the ground-state doublet and has an energy gap of $\hbar\omega$ for all values of $g$.